znnpd/zenonbrowserwallet/README.md

 ## Ambitions
 _What is the goal that you want to achieve with your project in the next 6 months.
 What are the features you want to implement, studies you want to carry out, areas you want to expand to in that timeframe._</br>

 ZenonBrowserWallet aims to be the standard tool to connect users of Web3 applications with the Zenon Network of Momentum.
+Development will happen under **permissive open source licensing**, to be determined which license exactly will be chosen.

 Until mid 2022 we focus on the following features implemented as **MVP chrome extension**:
 * Import existing accounts or create new accounts